szpaku80/reverse-engineering-contour-next-link-24/README.md

 **Ti SoC CC2430 ZigBee Radio**

-Na tej stronie znajduje się uład radiowy CC2430-F128.
+On the this side has a radio chip CC2430-F128.

-Jest to układ RF firmy texas instrument, RF transceiver with an industry-standard enhanced 8051 MCU, 128 KB flash memory, 8 KB RAM.
+It is a texas instrument RF chip, RF transceiver with an industry-standard enhanced 8051 MCU, 128 KB flash memory, 8 KB RAM.
-Z doświadczenia wiem, że 8051 nieobsługuje wszytkich standardowych funkcji, dlatego dobrze się wczytać dokumentację i erate.
+I know from experience that the 8051 does not support all standard functions, so it's good to read the documentation and erate.
-Chip jest ustawiany i programowany przy każdym uruchomieniu.
-Nie przechowuje w sobie kodu programu.
-Dlatego musimy się skupić na pamieci MX25L i mikrokontrolerze PD70F3769.
+The chip is set up and programmed each time it is started.
+It does not store the program code.
+Therefore, we have to focus on the MX25L memory and the PD70F3769 microcontroller.

 http://www.ti.com/lit/ds/symlink/cc2430.pdf